All Episodes

 I think you've done a pretty good job.

-And uh let's let's listen.
+And let's listen.

-In Yugoslavia, in the 80s, it was described as one of the largest, most developed and diverse countries in the Balkans.
+In Yugoslavia, in the 80s, it was described as one of the largest, most developed, and diverse countries in the Balkans.

 Different ethnic groups lived in the same neighborhoods, went to the same schools, intermarried freely.